Local Anesthesia

 Who are the instructors?

-The principle clinical instructor is Dr. Amelia Granberry, a clinical dentist licensed in Georgia and Tennessee with 10+ years of teaching experience.
+The principle clinical instructor is Dr. Destiny Isbell, a clinical dentist licensed in Georgia.
+Teaching the upcoming dental generation is one of her many passions and she loves to cultivate a fun and informative learning environment for her students.
 She will be assisted by other clinical instructors.

 Will faculty be available to help me before attending the clinical portion?